alemar11/ios-watchos-tvos-macos-resources/README.md

 * [ARuler](https://github.com/duzexu/ARuler) - Mesure distance using apple ARKit.
 * [ARViewer](https://github.com/farice/ARShooter/tree/master/ARViewer)
 * [Findme](https://github.com/mmoaay/Findme) - An ARKit App that can help your friends to find you.
+* [Morse-Vision](https://github.com/acotilla91/Morse-Vision) - More Vision is a simple app that utilizes ARKit to interpret blinks as morse code which are then transcribed to text.

 ## Badge
 *Notifications icons*